Bastzonik/nle_mixdown_metadata_bridge/README.md

 This allows you to identify source cameras in mixdowns when they are reflected in the source clip names.

 # Workflow
-1. Export a video mixdown and an EDL from the NLE of your choice (it is recommended to delete all EDL lines starting with `M2`)
+1. Export a video mixdown and an EDL from the NLE of your choice (it is recommended to delete all EDL lines starting with `M2`).
-2. Import the mixdown using the EDL within DaVinci's Scene Cut Detection
+2. Import the mixdown using the EDL within DaVinci's Scene Cut Detection.
-3. Create a new timeline with the imported mixdown clips on V1
+3. Create a new timeline with the imported mixdown clips on V1.
-4. Import the very same EDL via Timelines → Import, don't point to any media files
+4. Import the very same EDL via Timelines → Import, don't point to any media files.
-5. Copy the offline clips from the EDL import to V2 above the mixdown clips
+5. Copy the offline clips from the EDL import to V2 above the mixdown clips.

    You should now have two video tracks with the same number of clips and identical duration:

    | Track                 |              |              |              |